EKarton/Names-To-Nationality-Predicter/README.md

 ### Description
 Get the nationality from your name!
 This project attempts the predict the nationality of a person's name using recurrent machine learning model.
 A web app was built to make the machine learning model user friendly.

-NOTE: For certain reasons, this project was made using only Numpy and Python.
+NOTE: For certain reasons, this project was made using only Numpy and Python 3.

 ### Table of Contents
 - Walkthrough